georgee202/georgee202/README.md

 ### :man_technologist: About me:

-I am studying at the Department of Engineering Cybernetics of NUST MISIS.
-I want to develop in the field of data analysis and Data Science.
-While studying at the university, I made a project of my own database with 10 tables.
-I combine with my studies courses in programming, Data Science, data analysis.
-Recently successfully completed the Yandex Practicum course in the specialty Data Science.
-In my free time I participate in volunteer activities.
-He served as a volunteer at the ICPC World Programming Championship finals, and was also a participant in this competition in 2020.
+I am studying at the Department of Engineering Cybernetics at NUST MISIS.
+I want to develop in the field of data analysis and data science.
+While studying at the university, I made my own database with 10 tables.
+I combine my studies with courses in programming, data science, and data analysis.
+Recently, I successfully completed the Yandex Practicum course in the specialty of data science.
+In my free time, I participate in volunteer activities.
+I served as a volunteer at the ICPC World Programming Championship finals and was also a participant in this competition in 2020.

 * 🌍  I'm based in Moscow